manuelJung/redux-ruleset/docs/basicConcepts/dispatching_actions.md

 })
 ```

 The dispatch method you get is not the original store's dispatch.
-It is wrapped in an function that can be canceled.
+It is wrapped in a function that can be canceled.
 As soon a the consequence is canceled (e.g the rule was removed), nothing will happen, when you call the dispatch method.
 Read more about this in the section [handle concurrency](./handle_concurrency.md).

 ## Effects